Person rescued after being swept out to sea by massive waves at Owhiro Bay, Wellington

 A person has been taken to hospital after being swept out to sea in the freak swells on Wellington's south coast.

-Five homes have been evacuated so far and the public have been warned to "stay away" as large swells crash over the road and footpaths between Breaker Bay and Owhiro Bay.
+Five homes have been evacuated and the public have been warned to stay away as large swells crash over the road and footpaths between Breaker and Owhiro Bays.

 A police spokeswoman reminded residents lockdown restrictions still applied.